atteneder/glTFast/README.md

 # glTFast

-glTFast is a Unity Package for loading [glTF 3D](https://www.khronos.org/gltf) files at runtime.
+glTFast is a Unity package for loading [glTF 3D](https://www.khronos.org/gltf) files at runtime.

-It's focus is on speed, specifically fast startup (due to small build footprint) and fast parsing/decoding.
+It focuses on speed, memory efficiency and a small build footprint.

 Try the [WebGL Demo](https://atteneder.github.io/glTFastWebDemo) and check out the [demo project](https://github.com/atteneder/glTFastDemo).